roberson3d/llama-presentation/index.md

 ```

 Ensure dependencies are installed, including ability to log in to HuggingFace.
 Using the Colab notebook secrets to store the app token.
+* [Transformers](https://huggingface.co/docs/transformers/index) is HuggingFace's API that gives easy access to their database of pretained models for downloading and training.
+It also supports interoperability between PyTorch, TensorFlow, and JAX which are a few of the big frameworks for worrking with LLMs.
+* [Accelerate](https://huggingface.co/docs/accelerate/en/index) is a library for running PyTorch code in distributed configurations (like multiple GPUs).

 #### Setup Transformers Pipline